How Many Ounces In A Beer Can

 • Pour your beer into a glass: While it's perfectly acceptable to drink beer straight from the can, pouring it into a glass can improve the drinking experience.
 This allows you to appreciate the beer's color, aroma, and head retention.

 • Use the right glass: Different beer styles are best enjoyed in different types of glasses.
-For example, a pint glass is a good all-purpose choice for many beers, while a tulip glass is ideal for aromatic beers like IPAs and Belgian ales.
+Take this: a pint glass is a good all-purpose choice for many beers, while a tulip glass is ideal for aromatic beers like IPAs and Belgian ales.

 • Store your beer properly: Store your beer in a cool, dark place to prevent it from spoiling.
 Avoid storing beer in direct sunlight or near sources of heat.